 Please talk to the Volunteer Support Team, and we will ensure that the situation is handled appropriately.
-You can contact us by email or by phone in the case of an emergency.

 ix.
 What do you mean by confidentiality?

 Any sensitive information that you come across while volunteering, including details about our participants, families, supporters and our work, must be treated as strictly confidential.
 However, if you have any concerns at all, especially about the safety of a participant or their family, please do not keep it to yourself.
 Let your Volunteer Support Team know in confidence and they will know how to help.
 Please refer to our Confidentiality Policy included in this document.
 We will also cover confidentiality in detail in the training you are provided.